root-project/web/manual/graphics/index.md

 - finishing the execution of a script,

-- Adding or modifying primitives, for example the name and title of an object.
+- adding or modifying primitives, for example the name and title of an object.

 You can set the “bit-modified” by using the `Modified()` method.